ikasanEIP/ikasan/ikasaneip/developer/mvn-archetype/ikasan-standalone-db-jms-im/Readme.md

 ![Problem Domain](../../docs/quickstart-images/Ikasan-title-transparent.png)
-# Local File System to JMS / JMS to Local File System Integration Module Archetype
+# DB (SQL) to JMS / JMS to DB (SQL) Integration Module Archetype

 This archetype creates a working integration module containing two flows,

-- **File System to JMS** – local file system files are consumed and published as JMS (ActiveMQ) events
+- **DB to JMS Flow** – Database (SQL) events are consumed and published as JMS (ActiveMQ Map Message) events as XML JmsText messages
-- **JMS to File System** – JMS (ActiveMQ) events are consumed and published to a local file system
+- **JMS to DB Flow** – JMS (ActiveMQ Map Message) Text message events containing Xml representation of an object events are consumed and published to a Database

 A Maven archetype to create this is available from Maven Central and can be invoked as follows,

 ```
 mvn archetype:generate
     -DarchetypeGroupId=org.ikasan
-    -DarchetypeArtifactId=ikasan-standalone-filesystem-im-maven-plugin
+    -DarchetypeArtifactId=ikasan-standalone-db-jms-im-maven-plugin
     -DarchetypeVersion=<Ikasan Version>
     -DgroupId=<Maven Group Id>
     -DartifactId=<Module Name>